 Filipendula ulmaria is a lovely plant of damp meadows - as the name suggests - and widespread across most of Europe.
 It was said to be a great favourite of Queen Elizabeth's, at which stage it was used as a "strewing herb" to sweeten the smell of floor rushes.
 Throughout high summer a range of pollinators love its succession of frothy white flowers, which also have various herbal qualities.
 Meadowsweet flowers are also said to taste like marzipan (which I guess they do, a little!).
 Filipendula ulmaria grows to around 1.25m.
-We offer meadowsweet as either bare root or in generous 110cc size plugs, depending on availability.
+We offer meadowsweet as either bare root or as plugs, depending on availability.
 Please note that these plants are only available on a seasonal basis.
 The nursery grows new stock from autumn to early spring, so we do not deliver over this period.